 Short term stress – acute…

 Hypnotherapy can help treat short term stress efficiently and in a natural way.
-For example, if you are aware a specific event coming up that will cause you stress, hypnotherapy can assist you prepare for it and learn how to take care of it effectively, so that you may not even notice what once would have bothered you – changing your ability in how you are able to respond.
+For example, if you are aware a specific event coming up that will cause you to stress, hypnotherapy can assist you to prepare for it and learn how to take care of it effectively, so that you may not even notice what once would have bothered you – changing your ability in how you are able to respond.

 Long term stress